koihin/diceandgames/content/post/dust-unified-saves.md

 A Save is a target unit's reaction to Hits.
 Unless otherwise noted, Saves of the same type do not stack; example, you cannot get Evade and Improved Evade Save.
 For Infantry units, Cover and Infantry Saves are mutually exclusive unless otherwise stated.

+When a weapon negates a type of Save, ignore the Save entirely, the Hit goes through.
+When a weapon reduces a type of Save, it saves only on a [BLOC].

 Here are the six types of Saves in Dust 1947 (Structural and Improved Structural Save are campaign specific).

 **Evade Save**